Six Flags Great America: Records

 In 2019, Maxx Force opened with three record breakers with having the fastest acceleration in North America from 0 to 78 mph in 1.8 seconds, fastest inversion (heartline roll) in the world at 60 mph and tallest double inversion in the world at 175 ft.

 Wrath of Rakshasa, a B&M Dive Coaster, opened in 2025 as the steepest dive coaster model at 96 degrees, and also has the most inversions on a dive coaster model with five inversions.
 Upon the opening of Wrath of Rakshasa on May 31, 2025, the park has 16 total roller coasters, making it the second-highest number of roller coasters in a singular park located in the Midwestern United States, behind its sister park Cedar Point.

 From 2014 to 2017, Six Flags Great America also had the greatest combined wooden roller coaster track in a singular park at 16558 ft, receiving a Guinness World Record on January 14, 2015.
 The record counts the track length of the roller coasters American Eagle (both sides), Goliath, Little Dipper, and Viper.
-They were surpassed upon the opening of Mystic Timbers at Kings Island, with Kings Island having approximately 18,000 feet of combined wooden roller coaster track in a singular park.
+These records were surpassed upon the opening of Mystic Timbers at Kings Island, with Kings Island having approximately 18,000 feet of combined wooden roller coaster track in a singular park.

 Awards

 Several of Six Flags Great America's roller coasters have appeared on Amusement Today's annual Golden Ticket Awards multiple times.
-The following lists the peak ranking for each roller coaster at Six Flags Great America on the Golden Ticket Awards and the year they achieved their peak ranking:
+The following lists the peak ranking for each roller coaster at Six Flags Great America on the Golden Ticket Awards and the year the roller coaster achieved its peak ranking: